jhustata/book/iii.md

 # capture

 Let's talk about flexible programs.
-First the sort of inflexible programs we started off with:
+We'll discuss this with demos using `transplants.dta`.
+We started off with quite inflexible programs:

 ```stata